jnyfah/jnyfah.github.io/_posts/hash.md

 | BM_PhanesHash_12KB | 0.541 us | 0.541 us | 1271822 | 21.14 Gi/s |
 | BM_XXHash_12KB | 0.370 us | 0.370 us | 1888968 | 30.93 Gi/s |

-21 Gi/s — about 68% of xxHash, with a hash I wrote and actually understand.
+21 Gi/s about 68% of xxHash, with a hash I wrote and actually understand.

-The full journey: **7.45 → 18.14 → 21.01 Gi/s**.
+The full journey: **7.45 - 18.14 - 21.01 Gi/s**.

 ---

 ## But one thing though

-Don't let the Linux benchmark fool you into thinking this is close to xxHash, because on Windows my hash performs noticeably worse while xxHash stays consistent.
-There are cross-platform SIMD headaches I did not fully solve, and xxHash is a serious battle-tested library tuned by people who do this for a living.
+Don't let the Linux benchmark fool you into thinking this is close to xxHash, because on MSVC windows my hash performs noticeably worse about 11.7 Gi/s 😂 while xxHash stays consistent.
+There are cross-platform SIMD headaches I did not fully solve, and xxHash is a serious battle-tested library tuned by people who do this for a living. 🤪

-But that was the entire point not to win, but to actually understand *why* xxHash looks the way it does: why it uses multiple accumulators, why the constants are those specific numbers, why it leans on exactly the multiply the hardware gives you.
-Writing the slow version, then the four-accumulator version, then the SIMD version, and watching the number climb 7 → 18 → 21 Gi/s taught me more about how a CPU executes code than any amount of readingwould have.
+But that was the entire point not to win, but to actually understand *why* xxHash looks the way it does: why it uses multiple accumulators, why the constants are those specific numbers, why it leans on exactly the multiply the hardware gives you and learning !

-The full code — tail handling, streaming reset/update/digest API, the four-accumulator merge — is all in [Phanes](https://github.com/jnyfah/phanes).
+The full code is all in [Phanes](https://github.com/jnyfah/phanes).

 Next up I want to profile this with `perf` and watch the hardware counters either confirm or completely destroy my story about dependency chains and execution ports. 🙂